bigdelys/qascade/README.md

 --------------------------------------------------------------------------------

-Until Oct.
-2018 Qascade development was supported by The Cognition and Neuroergonomics Collaborative Technology Alliance [(CaN CTA)](http://cancta.net) program of U.S Army Research Labaratory.
+Qascade development was supported by The Cognition and Neuroergonomics Collaborative Technology Alliance [(CaN CTA)](http://cancta.net) program of U.S Army Research Labaratory.